rgervo/DeathIT/README.md

 Simple Wildstar addon for tracking bg death ressurection wave

-To move the window mouse over right underneath the boarders.
+To move the window mouseover right underneath the bottom boarder.